Heated Williams defends Little's minutes to critics

-CHICAGO -- Following his team's 80-72 loss to Kentucky in the CBS Sports Classic at the United Center in Chicago on Saturday, North Carolina coach Roy Williams blasted a report that questioned his handling of five-star freshman Nassir Little, a projected lottery pick who has averaged 19.8 minutes per game and hasn't started a game this season.
+CHICAGO -- Following his team's 80-72 loss to Kentucky in the CBS Sports Classic on Saturday at the United Center in Chicago, North Carolina coach Roy Williams blasted what he called a report that he claimed had questioned his handling of five-star freshman Nassir Little, a projected lottery pick who has averaged 19.8 minutes per game and hasn't started a game this season.

 It's unclear which report Williams was referring to, but he denounced it at the end of his news conference.

 Little, a 6-foot-6 forward, recorded four points in Saturday's game after finishing 2-for-8 from the field.
-Williams said freshman Coby White's pivotal role is proof he's not out to limit any young player's growth.
+Williams said freshman Coby White's pivotal role is proof that Williams isn't out to limit any young player's growth.

 "I don't care what the hell anybody thinks," Williams said.
 "Think about this: If I'm holding the guy back, why am I playing Coby?"